kamshory/OTP-Pi/README.md

 ### Scenario 2 - App Server Can't Access OTP-Pi

-In this scenario, the App Server may send the OTP to RabbitMQ Server, Redis Server, Mosquitto Server or WSMessageBroker.
+In this scenario, the App Server may send the OTP to RabbitMQ Server, Redis Server, Mosquitto Server, ActiveMQ Server or WSMessageBroker.
 WSMessageBroker uses the WebSoket protocol and Basic Authentication.
 Both App Server and OTP-Pi act as clients of WSMessageBroker.

 In this scenario, the application cannot request the OTP-Pi to validate the previously sent OTP.
 Thus, the application must have its own OTP system.
 The application simply sends a message containing the OTP.
 The application must have a mechanism to validate the previously submitted OTP.

 Another way is to use a separate OTP system from the application.
 It is this system that issues the OTP code so that it can validate the code if the application so desires.

-App Server acts as publisher and OTP-Pi becomes consumer of RabbitMQ Server, Redis Server, Mosquitto Server and WSMessageBroker.
+App Server acts as publisher and OTP-Pi becomes consumer of RabbitMQ Server, Redis Server, Mosquitto Server, ActiveMQ Server or WSMessageBroker.
 Both must use the same topic so that all OTPs sent by the App Server can be received by the OTP-Pi.

 ![OTP-Pi Topology Scenario 2](https://raw.githubusercontent.com/kamshory/OTP-Pi/main/resource/www/lib.assets/images/topology-2.svg)

 From the two scenarios above, the OTP-Pi will send SMS using a GSM modem that is physically attached to the OTP-Pi device.
-Users can use either RabbitMQ Server, Mosquitto Server or WSMessageBroker and can also use both at the same time.
-However, if the App Server sends the same OTP to RabbitMQ Server, Mosquitto Server and WSMessageBroker, the OTP-Pi will send the SMS twice to the recipient number.
+Users can use either RabbitMQ Server, Redis Server, Mosquitto Server, ActiveMQ Server or WSMessageBroker can also use both at the same time.
+However, if the App Server sends the same OTP to RabbitMQ Server, Redis Server, Mosquitto Server, ActiveMQ Server or WSMessageBroker, the OTP-Pi will send the SMS twice to the recipient number.

 In this scenario, the user does not need a public IP.
 Users only need:

 1. OTP-Pi
 2. Internet connection (no need for public IP and port forwarding)
-3. RabbitMQ, Mosquitto or WSMessageBroker servers
+3. RabbitMQ, Redis, Mosquitto, ActiveMQ or WSMessageBroker servers

 **1. RabbitMQ**